toanpn/ai-agent-platform/docs/tech_specs/integration_tech_spec.md

 ## 1. Overview

-This document provides a detailed technical specification for the integration between the `chatbot-ui-ng` (Angular) frontend and the `AgentPlatform.API` backend.
+This document provides a detailed technical specification for the integration between the `frontend` (Angular) application and the `AgentPlatform.API` backend.
 It outlines the API endpoints, data models, and communication flows required to connect the two systems.
 This specification is based on the analysis of `backend_architecture.md`, `angular_chatbot_tech_spec.md`, and the backend source code.

 ## 2. Target Audience

-This document is intended for frontend and backend developers who are responsible for implementing the integration between the `chatbot-ui-ng` and the `AgentPlatform.API`.
+This document is intended for frontend and backend developers who are responsible for implementing the integration between the `frontend` Angular application and the `AgentPlatform.API`.

 ## 3. Core Architectural Principles

-- **Client-Server Model**: The `chatbot-ui-ng` application acts as the client, making HTTP requests to the `AgentPlatform.API` server.
+- **Client-Server Model**: The `frontend` Angular application acts as the client, making HTTP requests to the `AgentPlatform.API` server.
 - **Stateless Authentication**: Authentication is handled via JSON Web Tokens (JWT), which are sent with each API request.
 - **RESTful API**: The `AgentPlatform.API` exposes a set of RESTful endpoints for resource management.